-If you are located in the European Economic Area (EEA)/UK or use our platform to process data about your contacts in the EEA or UK, our Data Processing Addendum has been drafted to meet the requirements of the GDPR in order to enable you to transfer EEA/UK personal data to Mailchimp in the United States, and to permit Mailchimp to lawfully process that data on your behalf.
+If you are a user located in the European Economic Area (EEA), the United Kingdom or Switzerland (which we'll refer to collectively as “Europe”), or you use our platform to process data about your contacts in Europe, our Data Processing Addendum (DPA) has been drafted to enable you to transfer European personal data to Mailchimp in the United States and to permit Mailchimp to lawfully process that data on your behalf.

-Mailchimp has self-certified its compliance to both the EU-Swiss Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
+Mailchimp has certified its compliance to both the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework since 2016.

-In addition, Mailchimp contractually commits to transfer and process all of its users’ EU and UK data in compliance with the Standard Contractual Clauses, which remain a valid data export mechanism and which automatically apply in accordance with Mailchimp's Data Processing Addendum.
+In addition, Mailchimp contractually commits to transfer and process all of its users’ European data in compliance with the Standard Contractual Clauses (the “SCCs”), which continue to give our users’ the ability to lawfully transfer data subject to the European data protection law (including the GDPR) outside of Europe to Mailchimp in the United States.
+The SCCs automatically apply in accordance with Mailchimp's Data Processing Addendum.

 More information about data transfers

-We know that some of our users may have questions about the CJEU’s recent ruling regarding data transfers, and how the ruling affects their use of Mailchimp.
-Below are some common questions and answers.
+We know that some of our users may have questions about data transfer compliance, including the impact of the 2020 CJEU’s ruling regarding data transfers and the European Commission’s adoption of the new SCCs on June 4, 2021.
+In this section, we'll provide some common questions and answers.

-What did the CJEU recently decide regarding data transfers from the EU?
+What did the CJEU decide regarding data transfers from the EU?

-On July 16, 2020, the CJEU invalidated the EU-US Privacy Shield Framework (Privacy Shield), which was one way for companies to transfer data legally from the EU/UK to the US.
-At the same time, the CJEU confirmed that Standard Contractual Clauses (SCCs) continue to provide a valid mechanism for companies to transfer personal data outside the EU/UK.
-Following the ruling, however, transfers based on SCCs may be challenged on a case-by-case basis, especially where national security laws conflict with the guarantees provided by the data importer under the SCCs.
+On July 16, 2020, the CJEU invalidated the EU-US Privacy Shield Framework (Privacy Shield), which was one way for companies to transfer data legally from Europe to the US.
+At the same time, the CJEU confirmed that Standard Contractual Clauses (SCCs) continue to provide a valid mechanism for companies to transfer personal data outside of Europe.

 How does the CJEU's decision affect my use of Mailchimp?

-We want to reassure our users that they can continue using Mailchimp in compliance with EU/UK law.
-We knew that the CJEU’s ruling was a possibility, so we have long provided our users with two layers of protection for data transfers from the EU/UK to the US in our Data Processing Addendum (DPA): compliance with the EU-US Privacy Shield Framework and the SCCs.
+Our users can continue to transfer European data to Mailchimp in the United States.
+We knew that the CJEU’s ruling was a possibility, so we have long provided our users with two layers of protection for data transfers from Europe to the US in our Data Processing Addendum: compliance with the EU-US Privacy Shield Framework and the SCCs.

-While the CJEU's ruling invalidated the EU-US Privacy Shield Framework, it did not affect the SCCs, which remain a valid data export mechanism.
+While the CJEU's ruling invalidated the EU-US Privacy Shield Framework, it did not invalidate the SCCs, which remain a valid data export mechanism.
 Our agreements are structured in a way that the SCCs automatically take effect, so our users were protected by the SCCs immediately after the ruling.
-In addition, we will also continue to honor our obligations to protect EU, UK, and Swiss data in compliance with the Privacy Shield Principles.
+In addition, we will also continue to honor our obligations to protect European data in compliance with the Privacy Shield Principles.

-Does Mailchimp transfer data outside of the EU/UK?
+Does Mailchimp transfer data outside of Europe?
 If so, to which countries?

-Mailchimp has put a number of measures in place to ensure that EU/UK data remains protected when it’s transferred outside of Europe.
+Mailchimp has put a number of measures in place to ensure that European data remains protected when it’s transferred outside of Europe.